Many or all companies we feature compensate us. Compensation and editorial

 • The potential impact of each repayment method on your future financial goals

 After your child graduates, you may be able to refinance Parent PLUS Loans in their name.
-But this will only work if your child agrees to it and can qualify for a loan on their own.
+But this will only work if your child agrees and can qualify for a loan independently.

 Refinancing won’t make sense in all situations, but it’s an option you and your child can explore together.
 Whether you and your child decide to refinance, you will have protected their health while funding their education—and that’s something to be proud of.